 Good Source of Carbs

-Most of the calories in yellow rice come from its carb content.
+Rice is about 90 percent carbohydrate.
 One cup of cooked yellow rice contains roughly 45 grams of carbohydrates, and anywhere from 200 to 300 calories.
 Carbohydrates are an essential nutrient and your body's preferred source of energy.
 The U.S. Department of Agriculture says that 45 to 65 percent of your calories should come from carbohydrates.
 On a 2,000-calorie diet, that means you need 225 to 325 grams of carbs a day.

 Whether from a spice mix, broth or added salt, some versions of yellow rice may be high in sodium, with as much as 750 milligrams in a 1-cup cooked serving.
 High intakes of sodium are associated with high blood pressure, which increases your risk of heart disease.
 To keep a lid on your blood pressure, limit your daily sodium intake to no more than 2,300 milligrams a day.
 If you already have high blood pressure, are of African American descent or are over the age of 50, you should limit sodium to less than 1,500 milligrams a day.